 Don't be caught out here - do your research.
 You should know the following before your interview:

 Set up a Google alert for the company so that anything related to them in the news will be delivered straight to your inbox.
 You don't want to talk for too long with this kind of answer - after all, they know this better than you do.
-However, being able to succinctly sum up the basics will put you a good position to progress further through the interview process.
+However, being able to succinctly sum up the basics will put you in a good position to progress further through the interview process.

 5. What are your three greatest strengths?